geoo89/kidchameleon-tiledextension/README.md

 foreground or background of the level.
 Each of these files is a text file in JSON format, pointing to the individual resources belonging to the map from the disassembly, and thus can easily be modified as needed.

+If `split.py` and/or `split_hack.py` produced maps in the _tiled/maps_
+folder back when setting up the disasm, use these.
+(However, if they are missing, and you have modified any levels, __do not rerun `split.py` or `split_hack.py`__ as that will overwrite your modifications.)

-Note that the files shipping with this repository assume that each map has its own platform and background layout file, as you get when running `split_hack.py` in addition to `split.py` from the disassembly repository.
+That the files shipping with this repository assume that each map has its own platform and background layout file, as you get when running `split_hack.py` in addition to `split.py` from the disassembly repository as of 2021-01-29.
 (If you only run `split.py`, some platform and background layouts will be shared between levels; in that case you should use the `.kclv`/`.kclvb` files produced by `split.py`.)

+If you are using a disassembly from before 2021-01-29, some levels share background layouts (see `level/background_includes.asm`) which is not reflected in the `.kclvb` files shipping with this Tiled extension thus the `.kclvb` will need to be modified accordingly for those levels.
 Furthermore, if you are using a disassembly from before 2020-03-06, background layout file names distinguish between the chunked and layered background format (e.g. `31.bin` but `30_layered.bin` in _level/background_).
-In that case you will have to adjust the `.kclvb` files of those maps that use a layered background format to point to the correct background filename.
+In that case you will have to adjust the `.kclvb` files of those maps that use a layered background format to point to the correct background filename as well.

 Note that the paths in the `.kclv`/`.kclvb` files are relative to the disassembly folder.
 In order for tiled to open such a file, it looks in